vitorallo/BYOVD/README.md

 ---

-*This document is prepared by Crimson7 Threat Intelligence Team - 2025 Version 1.0*
+*This document is prepared by Crimson7 Research Team - 2025 Version 2.0*